Reassessing Sub-Neptune Structure, Radii, and Thermal Evolution: Model description

 The solidus for the upper mantle (pressures $<$ 10 GPa) is based on experiments on peridotite \citep{Hirschmann2000}.
 Since the liquidus data from the same experiments carry significant uncertainty, we assume the liquidus is 200 K above the solidus.
 At higher pressures, the solidus and liquidus are derived from experimental data on chondrites \citep{Andrault11}.
 For pressures exceeding 300 GPa, where experimental data is unavailable, the liquidus is taken from the \textit{ab initio} melting curve of pure Mg-perovskite \citep{Belonoshko05}, with the solidus assumed to be 85\% of the liquidus temperature.
 The T-P relationship of the solidus and liquidus are shown in the bottom right panel of \ref{evolution}.
 We integrate the local melt fraction $\phi$ over each mass shell to determine the total masses of the solid and molten silicates, denoted as $M_s$ and $M_m$, respectively.

 The temperature difference across the interface between the two solid layers (the upper and lower solid mantle) is assumed to be zero, meaning they evolve together as a single thermodynamic entity.
-We evolve the magma ocean and solid mantle separately due to their contrasting rates of heat transport.
+We evolve the magma ocean adiabat and solid mantle adiabat separately due to their contrasting rates of heat transport.
 The temperature jump at the PCI governs the energy transfer rate between the solid and liquid layers.
+Nevertheless, our results indicate that this temperature jump is relatively small ($\lesssim$ 100K) compared to that at the CMB (exceeding 1000K).
+Consequently, the mantle bottom, rather than the PCI, acts as the rate-limiting layer for energy transport in the mantle.

 Similar to the treatment of the iron core, the energy balance equations for the magma ocean and solid mantle are given by: